 A subscription is a named configuration rule that determines how messages are delivered to consumers.
-There are three available subscription modes in Pulsar: exclusive, shared, and failover.
+Four subscription modes are available in Pulsar: exclusive, shared, failover, and key_shared.
 These modes are illustrated in the figure below.

 In exclusive mode, only a single consumer is allowed to attach to the subscription.
-If more than one consumer attempts to subscribe to a topic using the same subscription, the consumer receives an error.
+If multiple consumers subscribe to a topic using the same subscription, an error occurs.

 In the diagram below, only Consumer A-0 is allowed to consume messages.

 Exclusive mode is the default subscription mode.